Jennifer is passionate about wine. She has worked in the wine industry for 2 years as well as the restaurant industry for over 10 years.

 1. Peninsula Ridge Estates Winery

-If you have time, I would definitely recommend staying for lunch or dinner.
+I would definitely recommend staying for lunch or dinner if you have time.
 The food and service are both incredible.
 The menu changes seasonally, but you can check their website to find out what they are currently serving.
-This one of the best wineries and restaurants in the Niagara region, and it is well worth a visit.
+This is one of the best wineries and restaurants in the Niagara region, and it is well worth a visit.

 2. Vieni Estates